Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 Repotting Vriesea Bromeliad is not necessary as its roots are tiny and are unlikely to fill the pot.
 Pot the bromeliad in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy.

 To help keep the bromeliad upright, provide it with support like a moss pole.
-Check out these ceramic pots with drainage holes and saucer on Amazon.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning & Grooming